 There are additional arguments that can be executed with this script based on your deployment scenario.
-Refer to for details.
+Refer to boot uas.py Help, on page 183 for details.

-Important Both version 2 and 3 of OpenStack Keystone APIs are supported.
+Both version 2 and 3 of OpenStack Keystone APIs are supported.
 You can specify the desired version using the --os_identity_api_version argument with this script.
 For example to specify the use of version 3, add the argument --os_identity_api_version 3.
 The default is version 2.